Many or all companies we feature compensate us. Compensation and editorial

 3. Have the gold stored in an approved depository.

-Companies such as Oxford Gold Group and American Hartford Gold can assist with the process of setting up an IRA and arranging for the storage of your gold.
+Companies such as American Hartford Gold can assist with the process of setting up an IRA and arranging for the storage of your gold.
 The IRS does not allow IRA account holders to store their own gold.
 Doing so could jeopardize the tax benefits that come with a gold IRA.

 Here’s a closer look at how buying IRA-approved and non-IRA-approved gold compares: